EmbedJournal/embedjournal/_posts/2013-08-07-how-to-make-pcbs-at-home-with-toner-transfer-method.md

 ### Remove the toner from the board

 Once the etching process is finished, the toner is no longer needed and has to be removed.
 This can be done in the same way the oxidation was removed.
-It's really easy to remove use some detergent and scrub the board.
+It's really easy to remove using some detergent and scrubbing the board.

 <p style="text-align: center;">
   <a href="/images/posts/2013/06/DSC09656.jpg"><img class="aligncenter size-large wp-image-1646" alt="Remove the toner from the PCB" src="/images/posts/2013/06/DSC09656-1024x576.jpg" width="618" height="347" srcset="/images/posts/2013/06/DSC09656-1024x576.jpg 1024w, /images/posts/2013/06/DSC09656-300x169.jpg 300w" sizes="(max-width: 618px) 100vw, 618px" /></a>